rust-lang/nomicon/src/working-with-unsafe.md

 }
 ```

 This function is safe and correct.
-We check that the index is in bounds, and if it
+We check that the index is in bounds, and if
-is, index into the array in an unchecked manner.
-But even in such a trivial
+it is, index into the array in an unchecked manner.
+We say that such a correct
+unsafely implemented function is *sound*, meaning that safe code cannot cause
+Undefined Behavior through it (which, remember, is the single fundamental
+property of Safe Rust).

-function, the scope of the unsafe block is questionable.
-Consider changing the
+But even in such a trivial function, the scope of the unsafe block is
-`<` to a `<=`:
+questionable.
+Consider changing the `<` to a `<=`:

 ```rust
 fn index(idx: usize, arr: &[u8]) -> Option<u8> {